How it works

 What gets tracked

-session_startSessionStartWhen you open Claude Code or start a new session
+session_startSessionStartsessionStartWhen you start a new session

-turn_completeStopEvery time Claude finishes a response
+turn_completeStopstopEvery time the AI finishes a response

 3